Jlavarine/furever-home/README.md

 The application communicates with a backend API to fetch available dog profiles, filter by user-selected criteria, and retrieve additional data like location coordinates for each dog.

+## Accessibility

+This project has been carefully designed and developed with accessibility in mind.
+As of the latest development cycle, the application has 0 accessibility violations when tested with [axe DevTools](https://www.deque.com/axe/devtools/).

+This commitment to accessibility ensures that **Furever Home** can be used comfortably by as many people as possible, including those who rely on assistive technologies.

+---

+### Accessibility Philosophy

+Accessibility is not a "feature" — it's a fundamental part of building quality web experiences.

 # Deployed Link
 https://jacob-lavarine.vercel.app/home